-Fact: This myth has absolutely no foundation at all.
-Bathing keeps you clean and free of germs that may harm your baby.
-It is a good hygiene practice and should be followed during pregnancy just as you would follow it on other days.
+Fact: This myth has absolutely no foundation!
+Bathing keeps you clean and free of germs that can harm your baby.
+It is a good hygiene practice, and should be followed during pregnancy just as you would follow it on other days.

-However, do not take very hot showers as it could raise your body temperature and lead to developmental problems in the baby.
-As a general rule, avoid bathing in water hot enough to raise your body temperature over 102.2 degrees Fahrenheit.
-Water temperature of 98.6 degrees Fahrenheit is considered safe for pregnant women.
+However, do not take very hot showers, as it could raise your body temperature, and lead to developmental problems in the baby.
+As a general rule, avoid bathing in water hot enough to raise your body temperature over 102.2 Fahrenheit.
+Water temperature of 98.6 Fahrenheit is considered safe for pregnant women.

-It is believed that if your belly is lying low then you will have a boy and you will have a girl if your belly is lying high.
-It is also said that a fast foetal heart rate indicates a girl and a slow foetal heart rate indicates a boy.
+It is believed that if your belly is lying low, then you will have a boy, and if lying high, then you will have a girl.
+It is also said that a fast foetal heart rate indicates a girl, and a slow foetal heart rate indicates a boy.

 Eating papayas and pineapples can cause miscarriage or induce labour, and hence, women should avoid these fruits during pregnancy.

-Fact: Unripe papaya contains a latex substance called chymopapain which is linked to uterine contractions, and pineapple has an enzyme called bromelain which may lead to uterine contractions when consumed in large quantities.
-However, you would need to consume an unusually large amount of these fruits for the negative effects to show up.
-Both the fruits, when consumed in moderation have a range of health benefits for pregnant women.
+Fact: Unripe papaya contains a substance in its latex called chymopapain, which is linked to uterine contractions.
+Pineapple has an enzyme called bromelain, which may lead to uterine contractions when consumed in large quantities.
+However, you would need to consume an unusually large amount of these fruits for negative effects to show.
+Both the fruits, when consumed in moderation, have a range of health benefits for pregnant women.